hmj2000/HeartAi---User-Dashboard/README.md

 Activate the Python virtual environment: source venv/bin/activate This ensures that you are using the isolated environment created by setup.sh.

-Run the Flask server: python app.py
+Run the Flask server: python3 app.py
 The Flask server will run on http://localhost:5000.
 This means your computer is now acting as a server, waiting for requests.

 2. Frontend Setup (React)